vadim-su/asyncord/docs/reference/overview.md

 The `asyncord` project is organized into several key modules, each responsible for different aspects of the library.
 The `client` module handles client-side operations and resources, while the `gateway` module manages the connection to the Discord Gateway.
 Additional utility modules provide logging, type definitions, and URL management, ensuring a well-structured and maintainable codebase.
+In general, all modules are designed to be reflective of the Discord API.

 ## Resource General Structure